 What qualifications can I get & how do I get them?

-There are several equine massage courses that you can complete.
-Here's a selection of a some popular courses.
+There's several equine massage courses that you can complete.
+Here's a selection of some popular courses.

 1. Animal Therapy Solutions